gladstone28/suite-landing-FM/README.md

 ### Useful resources

-- [Example resource 1: Getting started with Figma: A beginner's guide](https://www.youtube.com/watch?v=eZJOSK4gXl4) - This helped me to understsnf Figma.
+- [Example resource 1: Getting started with Figma: A beginner's guide](https://www.youtube.com/watch?v=eZJOSK4gXl4) - This helped me to understand Figma.
 Please watch.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Example resource 2:Master Figma UI Design in 15 Minutes | This Tutorial Is For You!](https://www.youtube.com/watch?v=uQsyobT2Rv8&t=302s) - Z. I'd recommend this to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Example resource 3:Learn Figma in 2024 | Beginner tutorial](https://www.youtube.com/watch?v=mIcKzBhQNZM)-Hi everyone!
+In this video, I talk about all the tools and features someone new to Figma needs to understand to start designing with the tool

 ## Author